mk12/sicp/docs/lecture.md

 The former notation is just syntactic sugar for the latter: a more convenient surface forms for typing something.
 The former _desugars_ to the latter.

 In Lisp, you do not make arbitrary distinctions between things that are defined in the language and things that happen to be built-in.
-A person using that shouldn't even have to know.

 ### Case analysis